LucianoBuhler/task3/readme.md

 Within the project folder (that was created by EXPRESS), type the following commands to install pendencies of package.JSON
 <b>$ npm install</b>

-Alson in the project folder, install the Google library to connect with Google's Natural Language API.
+Also in the project folder, install the Google library to connect with Google's Natural Language API.
 <b>$ npm install @google-cloud/language --save</b>

 And set the variable GOOGLE_APPLICATION_CREDENTIALS with the absolut path of credentials JSON file generated in https://console.cloud.google.com/apis/credentials